AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 The default values of `NaN` are replaced inside `psx`.
 For the order this is `101`, for the frequencies this is a normalized frequency which depends on the sampling interval of the data.
+Here `lowFreq` is the end of the passband and `highFreq` the start of the reject band see also the description of `/LO` from `FilterFIR`.

 .. code-block:: bash